German Oceanographic Museum – explore the oceans in a museum

 Tropical seas behind convent walls

-The MEERESMUSEUM will probably remain closed until spring 2023 for extensive modernisation work.
+The MEERESMUSEUM will probably remain closed until summer 2024 for extensive modernisation work.

 The plans include floor-to-ceiling exhibits, marine animal displays, a large aquarium with a reef, a digital globe highlighting topics related to oceanography, and a new design for the main foyer.
 The aquariums in the historic vaulted cellar of the monastery will be restructured to provide visitors the opportunity to travel through the warm seas of our planet.